 If you have a retirement account, that means your savings comes right off your gross pay, and you pay taxes on the rest.
 If you have a regular savings (or brokerage) account, your savings comes out of your net pay.
 Big difference.

-Savings Rate / Invested funds: Your savings rate is the amount of money every month you put aside to invest.
+Savings Rate / Invested funds: Your savings rate is the amount of money you put aside to invest every month.
 You may decide to make this a percentage of your income or a flat amount.
 Once you figure out how much you need to invest, and make your monthly budget, you will know what is practical for your current circumstances.

 Remainder (for Living Expenses): This is what you have left over after you pay your taxes and pit away your savings.
 It's the amount of money you will have to live off of.
 What's important here, is to determine if you can in fact live off it!
 (We'll do this later.)